 Scientists have hypothesized that the excessive consumption of folic acid in fortified foods may lead to increased cancer rates, by promoting already existing premalignant lesions.The presence of excess levels of folic acid in the blood is associated with decreased natural killer cytotoxicity, meaning it can interfere with immunological issues which are often found as underlying causes in cases of repeated implantation failure.

 But if your supplement contains folic acid and not folate, don’t panic.
 I’m speaking about trends, statistics, and a long-term excess of folic acid in the circulation.
-And you are trying to get pregnant and give your baby the best possible circumstances to grow and develop, so if your supplement contains folic acid, you don’t have to throw it away – simply buy the right one like this the next time you’re ordering.
+And you are trying to get pregnant and give your baby the best possible circumstances to grow and develop, so if your supplement contains folic acid, you don’t have to throw it away – simply buy the right one like this one the next time you’re ordering.

 Despite certain risks associated with high levels of folic acid intake, it is well established that it is essential for health, as it drives the development of red blood cells, supports nervous system function and much more.